This policy defines the nature of the UCSB Library's exhibitions and the procedures governing these exhibitions.

-- The Exhibitions Committee, chaired by the Assistant University Library for Outreach and Academic Collaboration, oversees and is responsible for all exhibitions.
+- The Exhibitions Committee, chaired by the Events & Exhibitions Librarian, oversees and is responsible for all exhibitions.
 The Committee makes final determinations about all exhibition content.

 - Exhibitions are curated by Library staff or in cooperation with faculty, students, or campus groups.

 - The Library is committed to presenting diverse points of view and to the principles of academic freedom.

 - The Library’s primary purpose is to provide our users with access to collections and services.
 Exhibitions may not compromise the privacy of staff and users or disrupt or harm the facility, collections, or visitors.

 Exhibition Installation and Security: